 James has particular experience of working with philanthropists, grant-making charities, sports organisations, livery companies, faith-based organisations and businesses establishing corporate foundations.
 His work is often international in nature.

 James takes a collaborative approach with clients and their other advisers.
 He is pragmatic and ensures that advice is tailored for the client's specific circumstances.
 Helping clients to use legal advice to achieve their goals is the most satisfying part of his working life.

 James lectures on charity law at Cass Business School and regularly speaks on legal issues affecting the sector.
 He is a member of the Charity Law Association and is a charity trustee.

-He is an affiliate member of the Society of Trust and Estate Practitioners and currently sits on STEP's Philanthropy Advisors Global SIG Steering Committee.
+He is a member of the Society of Trust and Estate Practitioners and currently serves as deputy chair of STEP's Philanthropy Advisors Global SIG Steering Committee.

 He contributes the chapter on charitable structures for sports entities in Lewis & Taylor's leading textbook Sport: Law and Practice.